 - Sequel Episode: To "Cheeseburger Backpack", since the Lunar Sea Spire mission turned out to be a test in disguise.

-- Shout-Out: Steven walking on top of the test is a clear shout-out to the iconic way of accessing the first warp zone in Super Mario Bros. by escaping the level and walking above its ceiling.
+- Steven walking on top of the test is a clear shout-out to the iconic way of accessing the first warp zone in Super Mario Bros. by escaping the level and walking above its ceiling.

 - Songs in the Key of Lock: Pearl's challenge involves memorizing tiles that light up, though Steven discovers that the tiles play the right notes no matter what.